 The International Day of Climate Action is an important monument for climate change.
 It is a day that pushes us, and each and every one of us to do something for the earth.
 To take action on International Day of Climate Action.
 It could be something big or small, the important thing is that we are taking action!
 Because it is up to us to make a difference for the earth, it is up to us to solve the problem of climate change and it is used to be involved in the International Day of Climate Action.

 You can make changes at home too, find out ways to start your sustainable lifestyle with our ultimate guide to zero waste home.
-Or learn about upcycle food waste and how you can help minimize food waste.

 The article has been updated on March 19th, 2021.
 The original was published on October 23, 2020.